 Q4 Are you thinking of this as a business opportunity?

 Sticking to racing for now!
-Maybe for sure, couple of guys can get together and do this in the future but for now I just want to work on myself.
-I love giving back to the community.
+Maybe for sure, a couple of guys can get together and do this in the future but for now, Steven Odendaal just wants to work on himself.
+He loves giving back to the community.

 Q5 – What kind of projects are you working on with others?

-I help out on track days.
+Steven Odendaal helps out on track days.
 Give people tips/advice.
 Nothing formal.
-People do it for money but I help people out for free.
-I believe it’s the right thing to do.
+People do it for money but he helps people out for free.
+Steven believes it’s the right thing to do.

 Q6 – How did you know this was what you wanted to do?

-His dad was doing it, and a track day at Darby – I fell with it.
-I’ve got petrol running through my veins.
-Very lucky to continue my dream with it?
+His dad was doing it, and a track day at Darby – he fell with it.
+Steven has got petrol running through my veins.
+Very lucky to continue his dream with it?

 Q7 – Who were you racing for?

-Myself when I started to see what I could achieve, and then for my family too and then my country too.
+Himself when he started to see what he could achieve, and then for his family too and then his country too.
 It’s amazing to have the South African support.